 - How to get there: Ferrara is located in the Emilia Romagna region, half an hour drive from Bologna.
 By car: the town is served by motorway A13 Bologna-Padova, exit Ferrara North (the closest to the centre).
 By train: to get from the station to the centre, you can either walk (about 20 minutes) or get the bus n 1 or 9 (bust stop right in front of the train station main entrance).
 By plane: the closest international airport is Bologna (52 km from Bologna); from the airport, either you can rent a car, or you can get the shuttle service Bus&Fly, which will take you to the city centre of Ferrara in about an hour (www.ferrarabusandfly.it)

 - Where to park: one of my preferred parking area, very close to the city centre, is located in Via Darsena 66.
 Parking costs are very cheap, and it is free during weekends.
-There is another parking area, completely free but slightly further from the centre: it is the Ex MOF area, in Via Darsena 140 (to walk to the city centre, get out from the gate opposite to the one you have used to get in; it will take you about 10-15 minutes to reach the castle).
-The Ex MOF parking area is suitable for campervans and motorhomes..
+There is another parking area, completely free but slightly further from the centre.
+You can find it at the Ex MOF area, in Via Darsena 140 (to walk to the city centre, get out from the gate opposite to the one you have used to get in; it will take you about 10-15 minutes to reach the castle).
+The Ex MOF parking area is suitable for campervans and motorhomes.